forrestcasey/School_District_Analysis/README.md

 - Thomas High School's total number of students was reduced due to removing 9th grade values, so we have a new total student count
 - The Average Reading, Average Math, % Passing Math, % Passing Reading & Overall Passing scores values were slightly altered.
-- A result of these overall and average score discrepancies menetioned in the above bullet-point, the district, school summary, and charter school type values have all been changed as such
+- A result of these overall and average score discrepancies menetioned in the above bullet-point, the district, school summary, and charter school type values have all been changed as such.
+The percentage of overall passing with regard to district was more affected than others since it dropped from 65.17% to 64.86%, whereas most of the other change in values involved a tenth or hundreths of a percentage.
 - 9th graders math and reading scores in Thomas High School cannot then be included in the overall analysis, affecting the credence of the analysis itself